A tour of Osborne House and Gardens on the Isle of Wight

 immediately in front of Osborne House caught Belinda's eye and so worth

 a low angle shot.
-Now, where's the loo?
+Um, all that running water, now where's the loo?

 |